technodono/Datapacks/Dungeons+/info.md

 **Lush Dungeon**: The lush jungles & caves provide a nice home for these cave spiders.
 Be careful however as the dungeon is very small & cramped.

-**Deepwater Dungeon**: These are usually found below the depths of the ocean.
+**Deepwater Dungeon**: These are usually found below the depths of the ocean and in dripstone caves.

 **Cold Dungeon**: The cold of the tiaga is not enough to stop these bone breakers.
 Makes me wonder if skeletons can even feel temperature in the first place?